SaaS pricing page SEO and conversion optimisation

 By Michael Andrews, Wix SEO Expert UK

 Your pricing page is the highest-intent page on your SaaS website.
 Visitors who reach it have already decided they are interested in your product and want to evaluate cost.
 Despite this, many SaaS businesses on Wix treat their pricing page as a simple table of plans and ignore its SEO potential entirely. "[Product name] pricing" is searched thousands of times per month for established brands, and "[product category] pricing" captures buyers comparing costs across the category.
-This lesson covers how to optimise your Wix pricing page for both search visibility and maximum conversions.
+This lesson covers how to optimise your Wix pricing page for both search visibility and maximum conversions, including how to build competitor comparison pages that capture high-intent bottom-of-funnel traffic, how to optimise feature pages for keyword rankings, and how to turn free trial sign-ups into paying customers.

 Pricing Page SEO Fundamentals